U.S. CBO sees worse economic wreckage from "fiscal cliff"

 "The sooner that uncertainty is eliminated, the better," Elmendorf told a news conference.
 "The stakes are very high in the fiscal policy decisions we're going to have to make very shortly."

 The report from the nonpartisan agency should intensify pressure on Congress and the White House to resolve deep differences over cutting spending or extending tax cuts enacted during the George W. Bush administration.

 But chances for a deal before the November 6 election are slim.
 They could improve during the post-election lame-duck session of Congress, but that's unpredictable as well.

-Reactions to Tuesday's dire warning did not signal any signs of movement by Democrats nor Republicans from entrenched partisan positions that form the basis of their campaigns.
+Reactions to the report did not signal any signs of movement by Democrats or Republicans from entrenched partisan positions that form the basis of their campaigns.

-"Today's CBO report is another indictment of President Obama's economic policies that have resulted in overspending, increasing debt and a growing financial burden on the next generation," said Amanda Henneberg, a spokeswoman for Mitt Romney's Republican presidential campaign.
+The CBO report, added Amanda Henneberg, a Romney campaign spokeswoman, is "another indictment of President Obama's economic policies that have resulted in overspending, increasing debt and a growing financial burden on the next generation."

 White House Press Secretary Jay Carney batted the blame back to Republicans in Congress.

 "They're willing to hold the middle class hostage unless we also give massive new tax cuts to millionaires and billionaires -- tax cuts we can't afford that would do nothing to strengthen the economy," Carney said in a statement.

 WORST FISCAL TIGHTENING SINCE VIETNAM

 The "fiscal cliff" refers to the impact of around $500 billion in expiring tax cuts and automatic spending reductions set for 2013 as a result of successive failures by Congress to agree on some orderly alternative method of reducing budget deficits.